mattclegg/silverstripe-doc-restructuring/master/cms/docs/howto/image-upload.md

 Lets step through this:

 First we define a new class of Page_BannerImage.
-Remember the class is in the form of PageClass_ImageFieldName, in case of this, a field of BannerImage in Page. //If you want to create an Image extention class that is not in this form it must go into its own file, for example a class called 'BannerImage' would need to go into a file called BannerImage.php.//
+Remember the class is in the form of PageClass_ImageFieldName, in case of this, a field of BannerImage in Page. *If you want to create an Image extention class that is not in this form it must go into its own file, for example a class called 'BannerImage' would need to go into a file called BannerImage.php.*

 You can create any generate function, eg. function generateThumbnail, or function generateBanner.
 This allows us to create multiple versions of the same image, for example thumbnails and large versions for a news feed.